rmitsch/univie-business-intelligence/exercises/2/readme.md

 # Exercise 3

+General remark: Each exercise corresponds to one python file.
+The results can be replicated by running these code files directly (setup and configuration is done in the `main` section at the bottom of the files).

 ## 1. Bayes' Theorem

 Note: We assume that 0.5% of the population are drug users, not 0.05% - otherwise the percentages of drug users and non-users don't add up to 100.